Offline Journal documents the development of contemporary photography in, from and of Wales - a country rich in photographic history and talent.

-Offline Journal and its supplements are edited and published in Wales by Brian Carroll.
+Offline Journal is edited and published in Wales by Brian Carroll.

 Offline Journal was created specifically to bring new writing on photography from Wales to the fore, but it’s always a battle in balancing the number of great photographs with associated writing on the available pages of an independent publication.